Nenkai/gt-modding-hub/docs/ps3/other/rpcs3_setup.md

 !!! success "Update"

     As of *02/06/2023*, desyncs have been fixed, no special build is required! `Check For Updates` in `Help` at the top menu.
-Ignore `Reprotect Hack` and `VK Event Hack` in the Debug Settings.

 ### CPU / GPU / Advanced
 ![aa](../../images/rpcs3_settings/cpu.png){ width="300"}